pie chart

 • Captain N'ghathrod + Phyrexian Obliterator: fun to use against opponents that have only a few strong creatures on the field.
 Attack with Obliterator.
 No way he’s going to get blocked, as doing so will cause the opponent in question to lose way too many permanents.

-• Altar of the Brood + Zellix, Sanity Flayer: whenever someone mills, I get to create a horror.
+• Altar of the Brood + Zellix, Sanity Flayer: whenever someone mills, Zellix gets to create a horror.
 This triggers Altar to make every opponent mill again.
 Decent chance a creature is milled with this action, which triggers Zellix to create a horror again.
 Rinse and repeat.

-• Horrors + Phenax, God of Deception: if for whatever reason my horrors are unable to attack, they can still mill the stuffing out of whatever needs milling.
+• Horrors + Phenax, God of Deception: if for whatever reason the deck’s horrors are unable to attack, they can still mill the stuffing out of whatever needs milling.

 Reliable sources of mana, and some utility:

-• Brainstealer Dragon: doesn’t just allow me to steal your stuff, but also ensures you lose life whenever I nab one of your permanents.
+• Brainstealer Dragon: doesn’t just steal your stuff, but also ensures you lose life whenever a permanent is nabbed from you.

 • Demonic Tutor/Vampiric Tutor: it’s wise to heed the council of an immortal.